Test Detail

 Differential Eosinophil Count

-A Differential Eosinophil Count test measures the proportion of eosinophils in relation to other types of white blood cells (WBC), such as neutrophils, lymphocytes, basophils, and monocytes.
+The Differential Eosinophil Count test measures the proportion of eosinophils in relation to other types of white blood cells (WBC), such as neutrophils, lymphocytes, basophils, and monocytes.
 Eosinophils originate from bone marrow and have a lifespan of 8-18 hours.
 These cells are involved in fighting certain types of infections and responding to allergic reactions in the body.
 The eosinophils have varied functions that include the physiological role in organ formation, such as the development of post-gestational mammary glands.
 Other functions include its movement to the areas of inflammation, trapping the substances, and killing the cells with bactericidal and antiparasitic activities.
 It also helps in the treatment of immediate allergic reactions and modulation of inflammatory responses.

 Know more about Differential Eosinophil Count

-Interpreting Differential leukocyte Count results
+Interpreting Differential Leukocyte Count results

 Interpretations